Autumn is a great time to get back to nature with your dog. Discover our advice for safe walking with your dog this

 Spending a few minutes to clean your dog after a walk can help prevent health issues from developing.

 It’s believed that Alabama rot (otherwise known as CRGV) can be picked up on wet, muddy walks.
-This condition causes skin ulcers to develop and ultimately leads to kidney failure, so it’s important to bathe your dog after a wet or muddy walk.
+This condition causes skin ulcers to develop and ultimately leads to kidney failure, so it’s important to clean up your dog after a wet or muddy walk.